Nell (film): Plot

-At the court hearing the next day, Al, who wants to study Nell in a controlled environment, delivers his opinion that Nell has Asperger syndrome and belongs in an institution.
-Nell then comes forward and, with Jerry interpreting, speaks for herself and ensures that there is no need to worry and fear for her, as she has no greater sorrows than everyone else.
+At the subsequent court hearing, Al, who wants to study Nell in a controlled environment, asserts that Nell has Asperger syndrome and should be institutionalized.
+Nell then steps forward and, with Jerry interpreting, speaks for herself, reassuring everyone that there is no need to fear or worry for her, as her sorrows are no greater than anyone else's.

 Five years later, Jerry and Paula bring their daughter, Ruthie, to visit Nell in her house on her birthday, and friends surround her.
 Nell treats Ruthie like a little sister and takes her to the lake, although this reminds her of May.

 Cast

 Production

 Production took place in North Carolina, including the town of Robbinsville and the city of Charlotte.

+About the nude skinny-dipping scenes, Michael Apted said that Jodie Foster accepted them without problems, only complaining about the coldness of the water.

 Reception

 Box office

 The film debuted with $5.7 million.
 It eventually grossed $33.6 million domestically while bringing over $73 million around the world to a total of $106.6 million worldwide.